sderuiter77/mexen/README.md

-# Penguin Mex: A Web-Based Dice Game
+# Pinquin Mex: A Web-Based Dice Game

-Welcome to Penguin Mex, a fun and engaging web-based dice game!
+Welcome to Pinquin Mex, a fun and engaging web-based dice game!
 This README provides information about the game, its files, how to run it, and how to get started.

 ## Purpose

-Penguin Mex is a dice game where players take turns rolling dice and strategically managing their scores.
+Pinquin Mex is a dice game where players take turns rolling dice and strategically managing their scores.
 The game involves risk, chance, and a little bit of luck.
 The main goal is to get the lowest score possible by the end of a set amount of rounds, or until a player has lost all of their lives.

 ## Getting Started

-To start playing Penguin Mex, follow these simple steps:
+To start playing Pinquin Mex, follow these simple steps:

 1.  **Open `index.html`**: Navigate to the root directory of the project and open the `index.html` file in your web browser.
 2.  **Setup**: The game will start by asking for the amount of players and lives that will be used.